Fair Decisions Despite Imperfect Predictions

-\xhdr{Remarks} In Algorithm~\ref{algo:SGDpolicylearning}, to learn each policy $\pi_t$, we have limited ourselves to data gathered only by the previous policy $\pi_{t-1}$.
-However, we may readily use samples from the distribution $P_{\pi_{t'}}$ induced by \emph{any} previous policy $\pi_{t'}$ in eq.~\eqref{eq:gradutilestim}.
-The average of multiple gradient estimators for several $t' < t$ is again an unbiased gradient estimator.
-In practice, one may decide to consider recent policies $\pi_{t'}$, which are more similar to $\pi_t$, thus ensuring that the gradient estimator does not suffer from high variance.
+\xhdr{Remarks} Note that in Algorithm~\ref{algo:SGDpolicylearning} we learn each policy $\pi_t$ only using data from the previous policy $\pi_{t-1}$.
+This may readily be generalized to a mix of multiple previous policies $\pi_{t'}$ in eq.~\eqref{eq:gradutilestim}.
+Averaging multiple gradient estimators for several $t' < t$ is again an unbiased gradient estimator.
+To reduce variance, in practice one may consider recent policies $\pi_{t'}$ most similar to $\pi_t$.

-The way in which we use weighted sampling to estimate the above gradients closely relates to the concept of weighted inverse propensity scoring (wIPS), commonly used in counterfactual learning~\cite{Bottou13:Counterfactual,Swaminathan15:CRM}, off-policy reinforcement learning~\cite{Sutton98:RL}, and contextual bandits~\cite{Langford08:ES}.
+The way in which we use weighted sampling to estimate the above gradients closely relates to the concept of weighted inverse propensity scoring (wIPS), commonly used in counterfactual learning \citep{Bottou13:Counterfactual,Swaminathan15:CRM}, off-policy reinforcement learning \citep{Sutton98:RL}, and contextual bandits \citep{Langford08:ES}.
 However, a key difference is that, in wIPS, the labels $y$ are always observed.
-As an example, in the case of counterfactual learning one may interpret $\pi_0(x,s)$ in Eq.~\ref{eq:imperfect-p} as a treatment assignment mechanism in a randomized control trial.
+As an example, in the case of counterfactual learning one may interpret $\pi_0(x,z)$ in eq.~\eqref{eq:imperfect-p} as a treatment assignment mechanism in a randomized controlled trial.
 Under this interpretation, the two most prominent differences with respect to the literature become apparent.
 First, we do not observe outcomes in the control group.
-Second, in observational studies for treatment effect estimation~\citep{Rubin05:PO}, one usually estimates the direct causal effect of $d$ on $y$, i.e., $P(y | do(d=d'), x, s)$, in the presence of confounders $x, s$ that affect both $d$ and $y$.
-This could be evaluated in a (partially) randomized control trial, where IPW also comes in naturally~\citep{Pearl2009}.
-In contrast, in our setting, the true label $y$ is independent of the decision $d$ and we estimate the conditional $P(y | x,s)$ using data from the induced distribution $P_{\pi_0}(x,s) \propto P(x,s) \pi_0(x,s)$.
-With exploring policies, we obtain indirect access to the true data distribution $P(x,s)$ (positivity), and thus to an unbias estimator of the conditional distribution $P(y|x,s)$ (consistency).
+Second, in observational studies for treatment effect estimation \citep{Rubin05:PO}, one usually estimates the direct causal effect of $d$ on $y$, i.e., $\dP(Y \given do(D=d'), x, z)$, in the presence of confounders $x, z$ that affect both $d$ and $y$.
+This could be evaluated in a (partially) randomized controlled trial, where wIPS also comes in naturally \citep{Pearl2009}.
+In contrast, in our setting, the true label $y$ is independent of the decision $d$ and we estimate the conditional $\dP(Y \given x,z)$ using data from the induced distribution $\dP_{\pi_0}(X,Z) \propto \dP(X,Z) \pi_0(D = 1\given x,z)$.
+With exploring policies, we obtain indirect access to the true data distribution $\dP(x,z)$ (positivity), and thus to an unbiased estimator of the conditional distribution $\dP(Y\given x,z)$ (consistency).